ep2p/row-server-starter/README.md

 - [ ] Add metrics
 - [X] Add annotation support to register filters more easily
 - [ ] Add publisher and subscriber structure
+- [ ] Add a way to set order filters